pyrocms/pyrocms-docs/content/plugins/variables.md

-# Variables
+# Variables Plugin

-The _variables_ module you to create variables that are accessible throughout your PyroCMS code.
-They are a good way to set small bits of text that you or other admins may want to change later.
-For instance, you can create a variable for the site's official Twitter handle.
-If it ever changes, it can be easily changable via the variables module.

-## Creating Variables

-To create a new variable, go into the Admin Panel, and select *Variables* from the *Content* menu.

-## Using Variables in Templates
+The _variables_ plugin allows you to display variables created in the {{ link uri="modules/variables" title="variables module" }}.

+You can use a variable in your layouts like this:

 	{{ noparse }}{{ variables:variable_slug }}{{ /noparse }}

-Returns the value of your custom variable.
-Replace variable with the name you assigned it in the Control Panel.

-## Example
+### Example

 If you create a variable called _twitter\_handle_, you can display it in your site like this: